Anized/ingestion-service/README.md

-On accepting and validating an upload request (POST, multipart/form-data), the byte stream and metadata are passed to the Upload route, which first calls the Storage service to stream the bytes to a file system file, before calling Vendor service (now that it knows the size of the upload), to verify the agency has upload quota available.
+On accepting and validating an upload request (POST, multipart/form-data), the byte stream and metadata are passed to the Upload route, which first calls the Storage service to stream the bytes to a file system file, before calling Vendor service (now that it knows the size of the upload), to verify the vendor has upload quota available.

 If not, the file is deleted from store and an appropriate error is